The fun of Air Traffic Control on your own PC

 The radio comes with a simple antenna, which is OK for testing, but not optimal for the frequencies that the aircraft tracking system uses.
 It’s easy to find antennas specifically made for 1090 MHz, as well as plans to build an antenna from scratch.

-You can see the aircraft in the vicinity of your home that are ADS-B equipped (not all aircraft are equipped at this point) by entering the IP address of your Raspberry Pi into your web browser.
-You’ll see a radar-like display like the one at the top of this post.
+I can see the aircraft in the vicinity of my home that are ADS-B equipped (not all aircraft are equipped at this point) by entering the IP address of my Raspberry Pi into my web browser.
+The display is a radar-like display like the one at the top of this post.

 If you run into difficulties or have questions, your Flightaware account will come in handy.
 A discussion forum of other Piaware users is available to assist you.